 Contact Paul Davis for all your property damage needs.
 (740) 963-9456

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as possible.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for us to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn your air conditioner on to aid in drying during the summer or in more humid regions.
+- Air Conditioning: Turn on your air conditioner to speed up drying in summertime or in more humid regions.

-- Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Do not use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid being on carpet when possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business is damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!